 Serves: serves 4-6

 Recipe for a super soft, very moist, 6-inch two-layer cake.
 You can also bake this as an 8-inch single layer cake.
-The flavours may be an odd combination, but the strength of each flavour is a complement to the next for a powerful, decadent dessert.
+The flavors may be an odd combination, but the strength of each flavor is a complement to the next for a powerful, decadent dessert.